ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 Three days go by, and by the end you have a masterpiece in the making.
 You've made some significant structural changes to your story: some characters die off sooner than you were intending to, your climax has way more emotional oomph, foreshadowing galore, etc.[^2] You lean back in your chair to admire the fruits of your labor, when an email lands in your inbox: it's your editor, and he has inserted a few comments on your story.

-You click on the attachment and hit "save".
-Too late!
-You forgot to rename the file, and now your beautiful work has been blown away by you saving a file by the same name![^3] You weep and wail and gnash your teeth in frustration.
-In the midst of your despair, you remember that your computer automatically makes backups every hour!
-You pick yourself off the ground, fire up the backup interface, and restore your old file.

-There are a few pages missing, but it is now far short of a catastrophic data loss.
-Now you re-download the attachment your editor sent you, this time taking care to rename the file.
-Now your directory structure looks like this:
+You download the attachment your editor sent you and save it as a file called `the_draft_ending_3_from_editor.txt`.
+Now your folder looks like this:

 ```
 my_story/